Nottingham Country Municipal Utility District (NCMUD) District Overview

 Water Plants and Wells

-NCMUD owns and operates one Water Supply Plant located at 2039 Botany Bay that includes an onsite 1,900 gallons per minute (gpm) groundwater well.
-NCMUD also owns and operates two offsite groundwater water wells: 1,390 gpm Well No. 2 located at 20035 Highland Knolls Drive (along the County Greenbelt) and 3,000 gpm Well No. 3 located at 19800 1/2 Almond Park Drive.
-These two wells pump groundwater back to the Water Supply Plant.
+NCMUD owns and operates one Water Supply Plant (Plant) located at 2039 Botany Bay that includes an onsite 1,900 gallons per minute (GPM) groundwater well.
+NCMUD also owns and operates two offsite groundwater wells; a 1,390 GPM Well No. 2 located at 20035 Highland Knolls Drive, along the County Greenbelt, and a 3,000 GPM Well No. 3 located at 19800 1/2 Almond Park Drive.
+These two wells pump groundwater back to the Plant.

-The Water Supply Plant includes four ground storage tanks totaling 2,720,000 gallons and four booster pumps totaling 6,500 gpm to serve the District’s domestic and firefighting needs.
+The Plant includes four ground storage tanks totaling 2,720,000 gallons and four booster pumps totaling 6,500 GPM to serve NCMUD’s domestic and firefighting needs.

-NCMUD’s Water Supply Plant has an onsite diesel fueled emergency power generator that will provide electrical power to operate the plant and provide water to customers when CenterPoint power is unavailable.
-In addition, offsite Water Well No. 3 also has an onsite diesel fueled emergency power generator that will allow that 3,000 gpm well to pump water back to the Water Supply Plant when CenterPoint power is unavailable.
+NCMUD’s Plant has an onsite diesel fueled emergency power generator that will provide electrical power to operate the Plant when CenterPoint power is unavailable.
+In addition, offsite Well No. 3 has an onsite diesel fueled emergency power generator to allow Well No. 3 to pump water back to the Plant when CenterPoint power is unavailable.

 Hurricane Harvey Flooding and Mitigation Projects

-The Water Supply Plant and Well No. 3 were damaged and taken out of service by the flooding caused by Hurricane Harvey.
-Flood waters were a maximum of 3.5 feet deep at the Water Supply Plant.
-NCMUD maintained service to its customers using the water supply interconnects noted above for the 3 months it took to complete repairs to the Water Supply Plant.
+The Plant and Well No. 3 were damaged and taken out of service by the flooding caused by Hurricane Harvey (Harvey).
+Flood waters were a maximum of 3 ½ feet deep at the Plant.
+NCMUD maintained service to its customers using the water supply interconnects noted above for the three months it took to complete repairs to the Plant.

-The Board of Directors decided to modify the Water Supply Plant so that similar flooding damage would not occur in the future.
-NCMUD just completed a major modification of the Water Supply Plant which raised vulnerable equipment approximately 7.5 feet, which is 4 feet above the Hurricane Harvey flood water level.
+The Board decided to modify the Plant so similar flooding damage would not occur in the future.
+In 2022 NCMUD completed a major modification of the Plant which raised vulnerable equipment approximately 7½ feet, which is 4 feet above the Harvey flood water level.
 This project also replaced 30+ year old equipment that was scheduled for replacement.

-NCMUD is also preparing construction plans for Well No. 3 to raise vulnerable equipment above the Hurricane Harvey flood level and construction is anticipated to begin in 2022.
+NCMUD is preparing construction plans for Well No. 3 to raise vulnerable equipment above the Harvey flood level and construction is anticipated to begin in the Summer of 2024.

 West Harris County Regional Water Authority Conversion to Surface Water

-In order to minimize the costs of surface water conversion for all of its customers, the WHCRWA has converted those areas geographically closest to the surface water supply lines to almost 100% surface water.
-Since all customers are benefitting from this concentrated conversion, the costs are shared by all customers through the use of pumpage fees.
-The WHCRWA sets the pumpage fee sufficient to cover purchase of treated surface water, capital costs to construct its facilities, and operation & maintenance costs.
-NCMUD is currently on 100% groundwater but pays a pumpage fee on every gallon pumped out of its wells and that pumpage fee is passed on to its customers.
+• To minimize the cost of surface water conversion for its customers, the WHCRWA has converted the areas geographically closest to the surface water supply lines to almost 100% surface water.
+Since all customers benefit from this concentrated conversion, the costs are shared by all WHCRWA customers through the use of pumpage fees.
+The WHCRWA sets the pumpage fee sufficient to cover the purchase of treated surface water, capital costs to construct its facilities, and operation and maintenance costs.
+NCMUD is currently on 100% groundwater but pays a pumpage fee for every gallon pumped out of its wells, and the pumpage fee is passed on to NCMUD’s customers.

-NCMUD is located at the southwestern edge of the WHCRWA service area.
-WHCRWA has not yet determined whether it’s most economical to extend supply lines to and convert NCMUD to surface water in 2025 or 2035.
+• NCMUD is located at the southeastern edge of the WHCRWA service area.
+WHCRWA has not yet determined if it is most economical to extend supply lines to and convert NCMUD to surface water in 2025 or 2035 or to convert other portions of their service area and leave NCMUD on groundwater.

 Water Distribution System Maintenance

-NCMUD owns and maintains a network of approximately 163,990 feet of water lines ranging in diameter from 4 inches to 12 inches and 288 fire hydrants.
-Routine water line maintenance includes monthly testing of disinfection levels in the water lines and the flushing of dead ends as required by the Texas Commission on Environmental Quality.
-In addition, NCMUD checks the operation of the fire hydrants in the Districts once a year and makes repairs as needed.
+NCMUD owns and maintains a network of approximately 163,990 linear feet (LF) of water lines, ranging in diameter from 4 inches to 12 inches, and 288 fire hydrants.
+Routine water line maintenance includes monthly testing of disinfection levels in the water lines and the flushing of dead-end water lines as required by the Texas Commission on Environmental Quality.
+Additionally, NCMUD checks the operation of the fire hydrants in NCMUD annually and makes repairs as needed.

 Repairs of water main leaks and tap line leaks are made as found or reported.
 These leaks are often caused by the shrinking or swelling of soil due to significant variations in soil moisture.
-Residents are requested to report known or suspected water line leaks to Si Environmental, the District’s Operations Company, at (832) 490-1507.
+Residents are requested to report known or suspected water line leaks to Si Environmental, NCMUD’s Operations Company, at (832) 490-1600.

-From time to time, NCMUD will clean the water distribution lines either by pigging, as was done in 2014, or by a system wide water line flushing.
+NCMUD will sometimes clean the water distribution lines by pigging, as was done in 2023, or by a system- wide water line flushing.

-Unusually High Water Usage and What Customers should Check For
+Unusual High-Water Usage and What Customers Should Check For

-When customers receive high water bills due to unusually high water usages, many assume that their water meter is incorrect.
-While it is possible that there is a mistake in the meter reading, most high water usages are real because water meters almost never over-read, but in fact tend to under-read the true usage as they age.
-For this reason, NCMUD, like most MUDs, routinely replaces water meters after they reach a certain total flow reading, typically 1 million gallons.
+When customers receive high water bills due to unusual high-water usage, many customers assume that their water meter is incorrect.
+While it is possible that there is a mistake in the meter reading, most high- water usage is real because water meters almost never over read, but in fact tend to under read the true water usage as they age.
+For this reason, NCMUD, like most MUDs, routinely replaces water meters after they reach a certain total flow reading, typically 1,000,000 gallons.

 Most people will notice a dripping faucet but may underestimate the amount of water that a constant leak can accumulate.
 More importantly, many leaks occur that a customer cannot see or hear.
 For example:

-• Slow leaks in toilets often occur due to problems with the fill valves.
+• Slow leaks in toilets often occur due to problems with the flush (flapper) valves.
 These leaks can be nearly silent but continuous.

-• Sometimes leaks occur in a seldom used bathroom and so go unnoticed.
+• Sometimes leaks occur in a seldom used bathroom and go unnoticed.

 • Irrigation systems, which are often set to run before dawn when no one is watching, can have major leaks that go unnoticed due to a broken pipe or damaged spray head.

-• Hard freezes can create small cracks in exposed piping that drip, but in locations that are not noticed.
+• Hard freezes can create small cracks in exposed piping that drip in locations that are not noticed.

-• The buried water line that runs underground from the customers meter to the house and irrigation system could have a leak which may not be obvious from the surface.
+• Buried water lines that run underground from customers’ meters to homes and irrigation systems could have a leaks that may not be obvious from the surface.

 WASTEWATER TREATMENT AND COLLECTION